potiuk/airflow/BREEZE.rst

   -U, --build-cache-pulled
-          Uses images pulled from registry (either DockerHub or GitHub depending on --github-registry flag) to build images.
+          Uses images pulled from registry (either DockerHub or GitHub depending on --use-github-registry flag) to build images.
 The pulled images will be used as cache.
           Those builds are usually faster than when ''--build-cache-local'' with the exception if the registry images are not yet updated.
 The DockerHub images are updated nightly and the GitHub images are updated after merges to master so it might be that the images are still